souzayb/market-project/README.md

 # market-project
- Selling system projetc for a local market
+ Seles system projetc for a local market